apnadkarni/blt/doc/drawerset.rst

     the drawer should appear relative to the window; for example, "raised" means the item should appear to protrude.
 The default is "flat".

-  **-anchor** *anchorName*
-    FIXME
-    Specifies how to position the set of drawers if extra space is available in the *drawerset*.
-For example, if *anchorName* is "center" then the widget is centered in the *drawerset*; if *anchorName* is "n" then the widget will be drawn such that the top center point of the widget will be the top center point of the drawer.
-This option defaults to "c".

   **-animate** *boolean*
     Indicates to animate the movement of drawers.
 The drawer's **-delay** and **-steps** options determine how the movement is performed.
 The